zurbojack/simple-discord-music-bot/README.md

 Then, you can download the file "bot.py" and insert your discord bot token in the last line of code (remember to invite the bot to your discord server!).

 Finally you can run the python script and your bot should appear online on the server.
-Every command to the bot written in discord corresponds to debug
+Every command to the bot written in discord corresponds to debug.

 ## What command do the bot support?
 The bot support only songs/audio from youtube.
 The supported command are: